All Episodes

 As it makes Obama look ineffective.

-LA Times, Noam Levy and Lisa Mascaro.
+L.A.
+Times, Noam Levy, and Lisa Mascaro.

 Senate plans to vote today on legislation to repeal Obama's health care overhaul.

-Expected to fall short, the necessary 60 votes supermajority, but it will put pressure on centrist Democrats facing re-election in 2012.
+The repeal is largely symbolic, expected to fall short the necessary 60-vote supermajority, but it will put pressure on centrist Democrats facing re-election in 2012.

 Senate Democrats get a chance to go on record supporting an unconstitutional health care bill.